 And the same is true for your “love tank.”

-Our love tank needs to be full most of the time if we want to 1) go the distance and 2) do so having piece of mind.
+Our love tank needs to be full most of the time if we want to 1) go the distance and 2) do so having peace of mind.

 That essentially means the need to feel loved by your spouse (and family) is a primal need that fills you and gives you meaning in your life.